Apple Watch and watchOS: Everything you need to know about Apple's most personal device

 To swap out a band, flip the watch over and press the small band release buttons at the top and bottom.
 As you press the button, slowly slide out the band.
 Then slide in the new one.
 You don’t need to hold down the button to insert the new one, and you’ll hear a small click when it’s in place.

-How many bands are available?
+How many bands are available for Apple Watch?

 Lots.
-The most popular are the sweat resistant elastomer Sport bands, which come in 15 different colors for $49 a pop.
+The most popular are the sweat resistant elastomer Sport bands, which come in 16 different colors for $49 a pop.
+New with Series 3 are nylon Sports Loop band for $49 each, available in nine colors.
 There are also Nike Sport bands (also $49), which are made of the same material but have holes, er “compression-molded perforations for breathability.”
-They are available in seven colors.
+They are available in five colors.

-Then there are Woven Nylon bands, which come in 13 colors (including an Apple store-exclusive Pride Edition rainbow one) for $49.
-A series of leather bands are also available in a variety of styles of colors: the $149 Classic Buckle in eight colors, Leather Loop (42mm only) in two colors for $149, and Modern Buckle (38mm only) in two colors for $249.
+Then there are Woven Nylon bands, which come in 14 colors for $49.
+A series of leather bands are also available in a variety of styles of colors: the $149 Classic Buckle in six colors, Leather Loop (42mm only) in three colors for $149, and Modern Buckle (38mm only) in four colors for $249.

 Fashionistas can opt for one of the Hermès Leather bands.
-The $489 Double Tour is available in six colors, but is limited to 38mm models.
-Bigger wrists can opt for the 42mm Single Tour, which comes in six colors for $339 (though the etoupe and fauve colors are also available for the 38mm model).
-And finally the Double Buckle Cuff for 38mm models will set you back $689 and is available in two colors.
+The $489 Double Tour is available in five colors, but is limited to 38mm models.
+Bigger wrists can opt for the 42mm Single Tour, which comes in six colors for $339 (though the etoupe, bordeaux, and fauve colors are also available for the 38mm model).

 Apple also makes a pair stainless steel bands in silver and space black: a Milanese Loop and a standard link bracelet.
 The Milanese Loop costs $149 for silver and $199 for black, and the Link Bracelet costs $449 for silver and $549 for black.